ADJUSTABLE WESTERN SADDLE TO FIT A RIDER

 Consider the significance of alignment:

 Place your feet apart on the ground as if you were posting the trot, and bend and straighten your knees several times.
 Then sit on a medium-height stool, feet apart but not aligned under your hips.
 From this position, try “posting.”
 Which is more comfortable?
 Most saddles do not allow the rider to adjust to achieve proper alignment.
-Alignment is essential for avoiding aches and pains as well as your horse’s comfort.
+Alignment is essential for avoiding aches and pains and for your horse’s comfort.
 It’s similar to sitting at the trot, with less movement from the rider to moving with the horse.

-Stirrup are the foundation of
+The stirrup is the foundation of

-You should also be able to stand in your stirrups and sit again without moving your lower legs or fear of falling forward onto your horse’s neck.
+You should also be able to stand in your stirrups and sit again without moving your lower legs or fear falling forward onto your horse’s neck.
 Our stirrup leathers are attached to the tree with hook and loop fabric.
 This allows the rider to move their stirrups forward or backward to position their legs and feet under them for proper alignment at the shoulder, hip, and back of the heel.
 If the stirrups are too far back, the rider will tip forward.
 If the stirrups are too far ahead, the rider will tip back into a chair position, which often leads to bracing and sitting more on the cantle, putting more pressure on the rear of the saddle.
 The horse will compensate for the out-of-position rider by changing its way of going.
-The seat shims and adjustable stirrups work together to align your body and reduce stress on all of your joints and muscles.
+The seat shims and adjustable stirrups align your body and reduce stress on your joints and muscles.

 Consider wider stirrups

 When you’re riding all day, you want stirrups that are wide and flat to provide maximum support over the ball of your foot.
 Consider purchasing trail stirrups with extra-wide treads.
 Look for shock-absorbing pads, which can improve foot and joint comfort.

 Consider Twisted Stirrups